-Since the municipal elections, the change of government and the closure of the Climate Convention, logistics has entered the political discourse.
+Since the municipal elections, the change of government and the closure of the Climate Convention, logistics has entered the political discourse (content in French).
 Embodied by Amazon’s giant distribution centres, e-commerce has been the subject of much criticism.
 In particular, it is criticised for its environmental and social impact.
 Even if some concerns are legitimate, a virtuous warehouse is nevertheless possible, thanks to the so-called “intensive” logistics model.

 Goals: save time and space